Respawn-Robotics/Swiss-Cheese/README.md

 **Things to Do**
 ----
 Checklist of things to do </br>
-* X Stance for limited movement
+* X Stance for limited movement // done
 * Gyro based adjustment for robot heading </br>
 * Change motors to coast while disabled
 * Add in functions for AdvantageScope